WPChill/strong-testimonials/readme.txt

 The form also offers **anti-spam** options like honeypots and Captcha via these plugins: [Captcha](http://wordpress.org/plugins/captcha/), [Really Simple Captcha](http://wordpress.org/plugins/really-simple-captcha/), and [Advanced noCaptcha reCaptcha](https://wordpress.org/plugins/advanced-nocaptcha-recaptcha/).

-**Notification emails** can be sent to multiple admins when new testimonials are submitted.
+**Notification emails** can be sent to multiple admins when testimonials are submitted.
 New testimonials can also be assigned to a specific category.

 The form can be submitted via Ajax so it's compatible with popular plugins like [Popup Maker](https://wordpress.org/plugins/popup-maker/).